usgo/online-ratings/README.md

 ```
   $ docker-compose -f docker-compose.dev.yml run --rm web python /usr/src/app/create_db.py
 ```
 The dockerfile configuration will then serve the app at [[virtual machine IP on localhost]], port 80.
-For example, http://192.168.99.100/ You can find your docker host's by running
+For example, http://192.168.99.100:80 You can find your docker hosts by running
 ```
   $ docker-machine ls
 ```

+You can remap the ports that the app listens on by editing `docker-compose.base.yml` and changing the nginx ports mapping to something like `"8080:80"`

 ## Development
 You might find it useful to have a python shell in Docker.
 This lets you interactively play with database queries and such.